 Your First E-Liquid

-Most beginners start with tobacco flavours – but of most importance is how many you smoke per day.
+Most beginners start with tobacco flavours (see some of the best tobacco vape juice here) – but of most importance is how many you smoke per day.

 - 40 per day?